Back to DWU AI Articles

 Scope & Methodology

-This article examines the National Environmental Policy Act framework as applied to airport projects, including the statutory requirements, FAA implementing orders, the three levels of NEPA review, significance thresholds, and recent legislative amendments (Fiscal Responsibility Act of 2023, FAA Reauthorization Act of 2024, and One Big Beautiful Bill Act of 2025).
-Sources include 42 U.S.C. §§ 4321–4370m, FAA Orders 1050.1G and 5050.4B, and implementation guidance issued through January 2025.
+This article examines the National Environmental Policy Act framework as applied to airport projects, including the statutory requirements, FAA implementing orders, the three levels of NEPA review, significance thresholds, and recent legislative amendments (Fiscal Responsibility Act of 2023, FAA Reauthorization Act of 2024).
+Sources include 42 U.S.C. §§ 4321–4370m, FAA Orders 1050.1F and 5050.4B, and implementation guidance issued through January 2025.

 Bottom Line Up Front

 NEPA environmental review is a prerequisite to federal funding and ALP approval for airport projects.
-Three statutory amendments since 2023 have significantly constrained NEPA scope and timelines: mandatory page limits (75 pages for EAs, 150 for EISs), accelerated decision deadlines (1 year for EAs, 2 years for EISs), and an optional expedited track (180 days for EAs, 1 year for EISs) available at 125% cost to the sponsor.
-FAA Order 1050.1G (July 2025) removed climate and environmental justice as required topics, a substantial change from prior practice.
+The Fiscal Responsibility Act of 2023 and FAA Reauthorization Act of 2024 have constrained NEPA scope and timelines through mandatory page limits (75 pages for EAs, 150 for EISs) and accelerated decision deadlines (1 year for EAs, 2 years for EISs).

 The Statutory Framework